MagnusThome/RejsaRubberTrac/README.md

 # What you need for a basic working kit

-- Temperature IR-arraysensor: MLX90621($35-$55)
+- Temperature IR-arraysensor: MLX90621 / MLX90641 / MLX90641 / AMG8833 / The MLX90614 one single pixel IR is also supported
-- Cpu/bluetooth board: Adafruit BlueFruit nRF52 ($25)
+- Cpu/bluetooth board: Adafruit BlueFruit nRF52 (has low power consumption) or any ESP32 based board (higher power draw, not best choice to run on battery)
-- OPTIONAL: Laser distance sensor: VL53L0XV2 ($2,50)
+- OPTIONAL: Laser distance sensor: VL53L0XV2
-- OPTIONAL: Rechargable 3,7V Lipo battery ($8-$10)
+- OPTIONAL: Rechargable 3,7V Lipo battery (if the main board you get supports this)

 Tips on where to order is further down on this page, keep reading :-)

-EDIT: October 2021:
-There is a version of the RejsaRubberTrac code that you can run on any ESP32 based board instead of the nRF52 based one above.
-That version also supports the cheaper IR arraysensor AMG8833 (which only has 60 degree FOV) and the newer MLX90640.
-Find the code at this branch: https://github.com/MagnusThome/RejsaRubberTrac/tree/develop

 # Power supply

 The CPU board and the two sensor boards are all powered by connecting power to the CPU board's USB micro connector.
-The CPU board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery.
+The Nrf Bluefruit board also has a connector for a Lipo battery - which is automatically charged via the USB connector - so the whole system can run completey wireless with it's own power source for roughly 24 hours with a 500mAh 3,7V Lipo battery when using a Nrf Bluefruit board.
+ESP32 based boards draw much more current though.
 The system can also be run directly from the car's power, not using any Lipo battery, but then a 12V to USB 5V converter must be added.

 # Positioning the sensors